italobusi/RFC8795-Applicability-to-SIMAP/draft-xyz-nmop-rfc8795-simap-applicability.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Applicability of RFC8795 to SIMAP"
-abbrev: "TODO - Abbreviation"
+abbrev: "RFC8795 for SIMAP"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-xyz-nmop-rfc8795-simap-applicability-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: